Surface Water Quality

 In recent years, redirecting some of the runoff away from the Lake (through the clearing of a pond inlet) has resulted in significant reduction in chloride concentration in the Lake, also improving habitat quality.

 The City is also evaluating other options to manage chloride including sewer flow diversions, while ensuring that flood risk is not increased.
-The City will also be conducting research on chloride treatment technologies.
+The City is also contributing funding to research on chloride treatment technologies.

 Annual Monitoring Program